 We present a combined experimental and theoretical investigation of the radiationless decay spectrum of an O 1s double core hole in liquid water.
 Our experiments were carried out using liquid-jet electron spectroscopy from cylindrical microjets of normal and deuterated water.
-The signal of the double-core-hole spectral fingerprints (hypersatellites) of liquid water was clearly identified, with an intensity ratio to Auger decay of singly charged O 1s of $0.0014(\pm 33\%)$.
-We observed a significant isotope effect between liquid H_2O and D_2O .
+The signal of the double-core-hole spectral fingerprints (hypersatellites) of liquid water is clearly identified, with an intensity ratio to Auger decay of singly charged O 1s of 0.0014(5).
+We observe a significant isotope effect between liquid $H_2O$ and $D_2O$ .
 For theoretical modeling, the Auger electron spectrum of the central water molecule in a water pentamer was calculated using an electronic-structure toolkit combined with molecular-dynamics simulations to capture the influence of molecular rearrangement on the ultrashort lifetime of the double core hole.
-We obtained the static and dynamic Auger spectra for H_2O , $(H_2O)5$, D_2O , and $(D_2O)5$, instantaneous Auger spectra at selected times after core-level ionization, and the symmetrized oxygen-hydrogen distance as a function of time after double core ionization for all four prototypical systems.
+We obtained the static and dynamic Auger spectra for $H_2O$ , $(H_2O)5$ , $D_2O$ , and $(D_2O)5$ , instantaneous Auger spectra at selected times after core-level ionization, and the symmetrized oxygen-hydrogen distance as a function of time after double core ionization for all four prototypical systems.
 We consider this observation of liquid-water double core holes as a new tool to study ultrafast nuclear dynamics.